 Elaine is currently working on a project to provide sewing machines to African women in the eastern Democratic Republic of Congo.
 She has traveled to South Africa and Tanzania, Africa.

-Elaine serves as host, mistress of ceremony and moderator of numerous community events and activities throughout the Capital Region, including the New York State Black History celebration.
+Elaine serves as host, mistress of ceremony and moderator of numerous community events and activities throughout the Capital Region.

 A native of St. Louis, Missouri, Elaine earned a Master’s Degree in International Women’s Studies in 2009 from the State University of New York’s Empire State College and holds a B.S. in Journalism from Southern Illinois University-Carbondale.